 Pope Stephen B. Turbulent flows Cambridge : Cambridge University Press : 2000 : 771 p. : ISBN: 9780521591256 (hb)

 90 credits including Fluid Mechanics and Scientific Computing I or equivalent.
-Swedish for basic eligibility for higher education programmes and English A/5.
+Proficiency in English and Swedish equivalent to the level required for basic eligibility for higher studies.
 Requirements for Swedish only apply if the course is held in Swedish.